digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/security.rst

    :language: scala
    :start-after: user-manual-entry-begin: ManualRegisterKmsKeys
    :end-before: user-manual-entry-end: ManualRegisterKmsKeys
+   :dedent:

-where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. AWS KMS Key ARN).
+where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. `KMS Key RN`).
+If we are using, for example, `AWS cross account keys <https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html>`_ be aware that using the key id is not enough and we are required to register the key using its `ARN`.

 Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.